MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 1. On the client machine, run PowerShell as an administrator.

 1. Run the following command, to define a warning message for the **General** label.
+When you copy this command, replace **Global** with the name of your policy, and the long string of characters with your own label ID.

     ```PowerShell
     Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookWarnUntrustedCollaborationLabel="8faca7b8-8d20-48a3-8ea2-0f96310a848e"}